gabriela-castro-s/Experimento-Doble-rendija/README.md

 ## Bibliografía 📖

-- Deutsh, David (1997).
+-Deutsh, David (1997).
 The Fabric of reality: The Science of Parallel Universes and its Implicatios.
-PENGUIN BOOKS, Chapter 2. -
+PENGUIN BOOKS, Chapter 2.-